soerenlemke/LokPass/README.md

 - Stores passwords using modern cryptographic standards
 - Is modular and flexible in how users interact with it (UI, CLI, API)
 - Has an own password generator
-- Can import from KeePass-Files (.kdbx)
 - Automatic Backups
-- Has a modern UI
 - Has portable builds with no installations needed

----

-## Backend (.NET)

-The backend is written in **.NET** and provides:

-- Password storage (e.g. AES-GCM encryption, Argon2 hashing)
-- Data persistence (planned: SQLite)
-- Local API endpoints (planned: REST or gRPC)

----
+- Can import from KeePass-Files (.kdbx)

 ## Frontend